Trocadéro Gardens and Palace. Map

-The Palais du Trocadéro (Trocadéro Palace) was designed by architects Gabriel Davioud and Jules Bourdais.
+The 1878 Palais du Trocadéro - Trocadéro Palace - was designed by architects Gabriel Davioud and Jules Bourdais.
 Its mauresque architecture housed the largest concert hall ever built with 4,600 seats.
-The internal decoration mobilized the best artists at the time.
+Its decoration mobilized the best artists at the time.
 Large animal sculptures made for it have been transferred in front of Musée d'Orsay.
-Like the Eiffel Tower, the Trocadéro was very controversial.
+Like the Eiffel Tower, the Trocadéro was controversial.
 Parisians called it the crab.
-It was ultimately demolished and replaced in 1937 by the Palais de Chaillot.
+It was ultimately demolished and replaced in 1937 by Palais de Chaillot.

-The name Trocadéro was kept for Place du Trocadéro, the address of Palais de Chaillot.
-Trocadero is also the name of the metro station on line 0 and 6.
+The name Trocadéro was kept for Trocadéro Gardens, Place du Trocadéro, the address of Palais de Chaillot, the metro station on line 9 and 6.
 Parisians also regularly name Trocadéro the Palais de Chaillot.

 The old Trocadéro